 - Twisted poll

-- Pushing out with the nose (resistance of force in our hands)
+- Rooting out the nose (resistance of force in our hands)

-- Dropping the head (resistance of weight in our hands)
+- Dropping his head (resistance of weight in our hands)

 Schooling for Lightness